Islandora-Devops/isle-buildkit/handle/README.md

 # Handle

-Docker image for [Handle] version 9.3.1.
+Docker image for [Handle] version 9.3.1, built from [Islandora-DevOps/isle-buildkit](https://github.com/Islandora-DevOps/isle-buildkit/).

 Please refer to the [Handle Documentation] for more in-depth information.